 Import Best Practices

-Importing accounts into Turbot is a critical step towards automated governance.
+Importing cloud accounts into a Guardrails workspace is a critical step towards automated governance.
 A frequent question is "How fast can I do imports?"
 This document describes some best practices and procedures for ensuring that imports go as smoothly and quickly as possible.
-The process described here relies only on information available through the Turbot GraphQL API.
+The process described here relies only on information available through the Guardrails GraphQL API.

 Imports: Under the Hood

-- Initial API call to import the account (whether through the GUI, API or Terraform).
+1. Initial Guardrails API call to create the cloud account resource (whether through the GUI, API or Terraform).

 As soon as resources are discovered, processing of controls starts.
 There are no distinct phases where all resource are discovered then all policies calculated then all controls evaluated.
 All three activities are processed in parallel.